itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     | *
     | * * * *

-Our pattern is really close to the minimum of 1 and 2 patterns.
+Our broken pattern is really close to the minimum of 1 and 2 patterns.
-Randomization helps us choose direction but it not nessesary would be the right ine, especialy when the broken pattern close to the one and two patterns.
+Randomization helps us choose direction but it not nessesary would be the right one, especialy when the broken pattern close to the one and two patterns.

 On plot below you can see first 200 iterations of the recovery procedure.
 Energy value decreased after each iteration until it reach the local minimum where pattern equal to the 2.